 Increasingly I am realizing that all of life is a journey.
 Not surprisingly many of my works reflect this passage.
 In some cases I am floating down a river and in others I am walking down a path.
 With each turn there is the unknown.
 The end is anticipated but not reached.
 Sometimes there is light and other time there is darkness.
 Always there is the need to continue on the way.

 Nick was born and raised in Abington, PA.
 He graduated from the Hussian School of Art in Philadelphia and from Wilmington University.
-In the past decade he has had multiple solo exhibitions, participated in many charitable events, and won numerous awards for his pastel landscapes.
-He recently won a 2012 Individual Artist Fellowship Grant from the Delaware Division of the Arts for emerging Delaware artist.
+In the past decade, he has had multiple solo exhibitions, participated in many charitable events, and won numerous awards for his pastel landscapes.
+In 2012, Nick won the Individual Artist Fellowship Grant from the Delaware Division of the Arts for emerging Delaware artist and recently won a 2020 Individual Fellowship Grant for established artist.
 His narrative pastel landscapes first capture the attention of the onlooker then draw the viewer inward seeking the message of the work.
-He is represented by Peninsula Gallery in Lewes, Delaware, Lord Nelson’s Gallery in Gettysburg, PA, and Trippe-Hilderbrandt Gallery in Easton, MD, and is a member of the Pastel Society of America located in New York.
+He is represented by Peninsula Gallery in Lewes, Delaware, and Trippe Gallery in Easton, MD, and is a member of the Pastel Society of America located in New York.

 (Meet Artist, Nick Serratore, in the video above)